You Decide 🤔... Modern Slavery or Apprenticeship

 Programmes to move people from welfare to work included TOPS, YOP, YTS, and latterly the broad system of NVQs, of which well over 500,000 have been issued in hairdressing since inception.

-The ultimate failure over time to produce a market-capable workforce led to a transition back into apprenticeships (MAs) and now supporting them at much higher levels of industry including law, finance, engineering and medicine which have a growing intake directly at apprenticeship level.
+The ultimate failure over time to produce a market-capable workforce has led to a transition back into apprenticeships (MAs) and now supporting them at much higher levels of industry including law, finance, engineering and medicine which have a growing intake directly at apprenticeship level.

 Is it better to learn the theory just from college where the tutors are no longer or never were connected to the real-life activity, or do you learn mainly from someone successfully operating in the field you want to work in?

-I think the latter for most work, but it can take time for people to see a new way for them, and we get trolled mercilessly online by some in our industry who are too young to understand that apprenticeship is the historical norm in many work roles.
+I think the latter for most work, but it can take time for people to see a new way for them, and in our industry we get trolled mercilessly online by some who are too young to understand that apprenticeship is the historical norm in many work roles.

 The college-only route is a modern aberration.
 Take a look at these new videos we’ve uploaded answering comments about slavery.